 Mark Farrelly recently appeared at Leicester Square Theatre in his other hit solo show, The Silence of Snow: The Life of Patrick Hamilton.
 Other West End credits include Who’s Afraid Of Virginia Woolf? opposite Matthew Kelly.
 He is directed by renowned EastEnders star Linda Marlowe, who has won awards for her own solo work such as Berkoff’s Women.

 "Farrelly’s mastery of his audience is total”

 ★★★★ The Stage

 ★★★★ The Public Reviews

 ★★★★ The Reviews Hub

 “Wonderful.
 Mark Farrelly channels Quentin Crisp brilliantly.
 It’s important to keep his voice alive!”
 (Boy George, October 2016)

 Running time approx 70 mins (no interval)

-Tickets £13 (£11 concessions for students under 21) NB the show starts at 8pm
+Tickets £13 (£11 for students under 21 years of age) NB the show starts at 8pm

 Bookings can be made in person, by phone or online.
 The box office (at Delph Library) is open Tuesdays 2pm–5pm; Wednesdays 2pm–7pm; Thursdays 1pm-6pm and Fridays & Saturdays from 9:30am–1pm.
 The box office at Delph Library telephone number is 01457 874644.
-Tickets must be paid for at the time of booking, and we accept payment using all major credit and debit cards.
+Tickets must be paid for at the time of booking.
 You can select your seats at the time of booking.
 Tickets are non-re-fundable.